lizmat/raku-all-modules/cpan/WARRINGD/Font-FreeType/lib/Font/FreeType/Face.md

 ### set-pixel-size(_width_, _height_)

-Set the size at which bitmapped fonts will be loaded.
+Set the size at which bit-mapped fonts will be loaded.
 Bitmap fonts are automatically set to the first available standard size, so this usually isn't needed.

 ### style-name()